waltligon/orangefs/doc/coding/developer-guidelines.md

 lab) if you have an internet connection and the CVS and ssh programs installed on your remote machine.
 It works exactly like using CVS locally.
-You can use the same commands listed above, except substitute the following for the the word "cvs" in the command lines:
+You can use the same commands listed above, except substitute the following for the the word “cvs” in the command lines:

     cvs -d :ext:<userid>@cvs.parl.clemson.edu:/projects/cvsroot